boyter/boyter.org/content/posts/an-informal-survey-of-10-million-github-bitbucket-gitlab-projects.md

  - Use a trie or some other data type to keep a full count of filenames rather than the slightly lossy approach I used.
  - Add an option to scc to check the type of the file based on keywords as examples such as https://bitbucket.org/abellnets/hrossparser/src/master/xml_files/CIDE.C was picked up as being a C file despite obviously being HTML when the content is inspected.
 To be fair all code counters I tried behave the same way.
  - There appears to be a bug in scc where if a file has no extension but is named as one it will match that file which is incorrect.
 A bug has been raised in scc to address this https://github.com/boyter/scc/issues/114
+ - I'd like to add shebang detection into scc https://github.com/boyter/scc/issues/115
+ - Some sort of check against number of github stars would be pretty neat.
+ - Analysis against the number of commits would be very interesting.

 ## So why bother?